Protect yourself and keep bad actors at bay. Prepare yourself by reading our tips.

 2. Pyramid and Ponzi schemes

-In a Ponzi scheme, you might hear about an investment opportunity with guaranteed profits (this is your first red flag!).
+In a Ponzi scheme, you might hear about an opportunity with guaranteed profits (this is your first red flag!).
 Commonly, you’ll see this scheme disguised as a portfolio management service.
-In reality, there’s no magical formula at work here – the “returns” received are just other investors’ money.
+In reality, there’s no magical formula at work here – the “returns” received are just other peoples’ money.

-The organizer will take an investor’s money and add it to a pool.
+The organizer will take money and add it to a pool.
 The only inflow of cash into the pool comes from new entrants.
-Older investors are paid off with newer investors’ money, a cycle that can continue as more newcomers join.
-The scam unravels when there isn’t any more cash coming in – unable to sustain payouts to older investors, the scheme collapses.
+Older traders are paid off with newer traders’ money, a cycle that can continue as more newcomers join.
+The scam unravels when there isn’t any more cash coming in – unable to sustain payouts to older traders, the scheme collapses.

 In a pyramid scheme, there’s a bit more work required by those involved.
 At the top of the pyramid is the organizer.
 They’ll recruit a certain number of people to work on the level beneath them, and each of those people will recruit their own number of people, etc. As a result, you end up with a massive structure that grows exponentially and ramifies as new levels are created (hence the term Pyramid).